AdobeDocs/experience-manager-65.en/help/assets/linking-urls-to-yourwebapplication.md

 Your websites and applications access Dynamic Media services by way of URL calls.
 After you publish an asset, Dynamic Media activates a URL string that references the asset.
 You can paste these URLs into a web browser for testing.

-You link to URLs only if you are *not* using AEM as your WCM.
-Linking&ndash;versus embedding&ndash;is used when you want to deliver a video player as a pop-up or modal window.
-If you are using AEM as your WCM, [you add the assets directly on your page](adding-dynamic-media-assets-to-pages.md).
+You link to URLs only if you are *not* using Experience Manager as your WCM.
+Linking &ndash; versus embedding &ndash; is used when you want to deliver a video player as a pop-up or modal window.
+If you are using Experience Manager as your WCM, [you add the assets directly on your page](adding-dynamic-media-assets-to-pages.md).

 To place these URL strings in your web pages and applications, copy them from Dynamic Media.